Curre & Llangib Howick

 In the members' race, Blazing Signet, ridden by Kevin O'Keefe, finished one and a quarter lengths ahead of Galtee View ridden by Joseph Williams.
 However, on weighing-in O'Keefe was 5lb too light and was disqualified.

+The stitching on the horse's weight cloth had apparently became loose and the horse's hapless rider lost the said 5lb of lead during the closing stages of the race.
 Blazing Signet's owner Mr John Williams was fined £130 by the stewards.Some of the bookmakers were not too happy either as they paid out over Blazing Signet before the weigh-in.